danielpodrazka/editor-mcp/README.md

 - `FAIL_ON_JS_SYNTAX_ERROR`: Controls whether JavaScript/JSX syntax errors automatically cancel the overwrite operation (default: 0)
   - When enabled, syntax errors in JavaScript/JSX files will cause the overwrite action to be automatically cancelled
   - The lines will remain selected so you can fix the error and try again
+- `DUCKDB_USAGE_STATS`: Controls whether usage statistics are collected in a DuckDB database (default: 0)
+  - Set to "1", "true", or "yes" to enable collection of tool usage statistics
+  - When enabled, records information about each tool call including timestamps and arguments
+- `STATS_DB_PATH`: Path where the DuckDB database for statistics will be stored (default: "text_editor_stats.duckdb")
+  - Only used when `DUCKDB_USAGE_STATS` is enabled
 - `PROTECTED_PATHS`: Comma-separated list of file patterns or absolute paths that will be denied access
   - Example: `*.env,.env*,config*.json,*secret*,/etc/passwd,/home/user/credentials.txt`
   - Supports both exact file paths and flexible glob patterns with wildcards in any position: